steph-xue/quizzical/README.md

 ## Overview

 This project allows players to take a customized quiz after selecting a difficulty level (easy, medium, or hard) and a category (ranging from general knowledge, geography, and music to history, celebrities, animals, and anime, or “All” to draw from every category).
-Built with React, JavaScript, HTML, CSS, and Bootstrap using Vite, each quiz retrieves five randomly generated multiple-choice or true-or-false questions from the Open Trivia Database API based on the selected options.
+It is built with React, JavaScript, HTML, CSS, and Bootstrap, using Vite as the build tool and deployed on Netlify for cloud hosting.
+Each quiz retrieves five randomly generated multiple-choice or true-or-false questions from the Open Trivia Database API based on the selected options.
 HTML Entities decodes special characters in the question text, while nanoid generates a unique identifier for each question and answer.
 After every question has been answered, the results are checked, the final score is calculated, and a React Confetti animation is displayed when the quiz is completed.

 <br>